Mohinder Kaur Bhamra: 1980s onwards

 Bhamra became known for Punjabi folk music, ghazals and Sikh hymns, and songs based on migration, working in the UK and the bonding between Indian women in the UK.
 In 1981, Bhamra recorded her album Kuri Southall Di (The girl from Southall).
 Another early popular song was Ni aae na Vilayat kurye (Don't come to England girl).
 It was a cautionary tale aimed at young girls in India who might assume that coming to England to marry might free them from purdah; it warned of the lie by the man who would bring them to England, and of being sent to work in factories by their close relatives, having to conform to the cold and to shift work and housework.
 M. S. Khaira from the Midlands wrote the lyrics having seen the plight of such women in West Midlands factories.
 The effect of the song was that it connected Punjabi women in Britain with their unknown girlfriends in India through music and provided a place for the relationships of wife, husband, children, mother-in-law and daughter-in-law.
 In an interview with her niece Tej Purewal 'The sound of memory' (2012), Bhamra recalled that in the 1970s that song particularly resonated with her audiences and she would be frequently requested to sing it.
 In Raatan chad de ve (Stop working the nightshift my dear), a wife pleads with her husband to give up his night shifts and resolve her lonely nights.
 In response, he highlights that they need the income to live on.
 The lyrics were again written by Khaira, and Bhamra recalled that it touched the sentiments of her audiences who remembered their hard times.
 She has since been seen as unique in reflecting issues relating to Indian women in Britain.

+In 1982, she released the album Punjabi Disco, produced by her son Kuljit Bhamra while she provided the vocals.
+It was the first album to combine bhangra with electronic dance music.
+Kuljit produced the album using a Roland SH-1000 synthesizer and Roland Compurhythm CR-8000 drum machine.
+The album anticipated elements of acid house music, while also featuring elements of disco, funk and psychedelic music.
+The album was initially a commercial failure, but later developed a cult following after its rediscovery in the early 21st century, leading to a re-release in 2025.